 - Your lawyer disagrees with you about how much your case is worth.

-- Your lawyer wants you to settle for a lot less money than you want.
+- Your lawyer wants you to settle for much less money than you want.

 Will It Cost Me More Money to Change My Personal Injury Lawyer?